kasperulvedal/kasperulvedal/README.md

 ### Hi there 👋

-I'm a Full-Stack Data Specialist working in Aarhus, Denmark.
+I'm a Full-Stack Data freelancer working all over Europe, based in Denmark.

 <!--
 **kasperulvedal/kasperulvedal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.